uwu/paramin/README.md

 Secondly, performance.
 Now I'm not going all rust on you here, no honestly, Babel is not fast.
 It is very slow.

-I have had to use both Babel and SWC together in a web ui before.
+I have had to use both Babel and SWC together in a web UI before.
 SWC could run on every keystroke easily even with WASM fees to pay.
 Babel could *not*, and had the benefit of no interop and a JIT.